darachm/itermae/source/usage/tutorial.rst

 you some errors.
 Here, I'm going to put some errors in the YAML config, and show you how to see and fix these.

-If I know about the error, I have tried to raise a descriptive exception that explains what to do.
-If that doesn't make sense then `raise an issue at the GitLab repo <https://gitlab.com/darachm/itermae/-/issues>`_.
+If I know about the type of error,
+I have tried to raise a descriptive exception that explains what to do.
+If that doesn't make sense then please `raise an issue at the GitLab repo <https://gitlab.com/darachm/itermae/-/issues>`_.

 I am running the below with verbosity set on three by putting ``-vvv`` at the